• Skip to main content

 • Instant Pot Pot Roast — fall-apart tender in two hours.

-• Cream of Mushroom Crock Pot Pot Roast – just three ingredients, ultra-comforting.
+• Crock Pot Pot Roast with Cream of Mushroom Soup — three ingredients, ultra-comforting.

-• Easy & Clean Mississippi Pot Roast – made clean, but still hits hard.
+• Slow Cooker Mississippi Pot Roast — no packets, no butter, still hits hard.

 📖 Recipe